Akiva-Notkin/valorant_search_website/README.md

 ### Agent State JSON Object
 #### What is the Agent State JSON Object?
 An Agent State JSON Object is a JSON object that represents the state of an agent at a given time.
+The Search JSON Object must include a list of Agent State JSON Objects.

 #### Agent State JSON Object Fields
 Optional fields (at least one is required):